kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 As seen from the data above, there is steady increase in mean returns across the F-Score.
 Additionally, it also should be noted from the summary table that that there is significant changes in returns between the following F-Scores: "1 -> 2", "3 -> 8", "8-9".
 Focusing on these three significant increase, F-Score 1 higher returns is countered by its high return volality (the highest Standard Deviation).
 F-Scores from 3 to 8 shows to have both higher returns and lower return volatility than its previous scores.
 For "8-9", F-Score 8 despite having higher returns, it also suffered from a slightly higher return volatity compared to F-Score 9.

-From the results of TukeyHD test, the 9 F-Scores returns have significant difference between all scores.
-This finding enables a high flexiblity and autonomy for the assignment of F-Score into the Low and High groups.
+From the results of TukeyHD test, the 9 F-Scores returns can be split into 6 groups in total.
+The significant difference between most scores shows that there can be a high flexiblity and autonomy for the assignment of F-Score into the Low and High groups.

 **Sharpe Ratio Analysis**